 One cup of fresh papaya contains about 11 grams (g) of sugar, according to the

-It’s best for people with diabetes to limit their intake of added sugars to help manage weight and keep blood sugar in target range.
+It’s best for people with diabetes to limit their intake of sugar to help manage weight and keep blood sugar in target range.

 Low GI foods score between 20 to 49, moderate GI foods are 50 to 69, and high GI foods are 70 to 100.

-Papaya isn’t only a good choice for people with diabetes because of its medium GI.
+Papaya may be a good choice for people with diabetes because of its medium GI.
 Eating papaya might also lower your blood sugar.

 According to some